 The Infocomm Media Development Authority of Singapore (IMDA), as the telecommunications regulatory authority, regulates the use of radiofrequency (RF) spectrum in Singapore.
-In particular, IMDA requires its licensees to comply with prescribed technical specifications, such as the emission power of mobile phone base stations, so that base stations operate within the standards developed by the International Commission on Non-Ionizing Radiation Protection (ICNIRP1).
+In particular, IMDA requires its licensees to comply with prescribed technical specifications, such as the emission power of mobile phone base stations.
+IMDA also works closely with the National Environment Agency (NEA), the national authority for radiation protection, to ensure that RF radiation from mobile phone base stations are within the standards developed by the International Commission on Non-Ionizing Radiation Protection (ICNIRP1).
 These ICNIRP guidelines are adopted by the World Health Organization (WHO).
-IMDA works closely with the National Environment Agency (NEA), the national authority for radiation protection, to ensure that RF radiation safety requirements from mobile phone base stations are met.

-ICNIRP is the International Commission on Non-Ionizing Radiation Protection.
+1 ICNIRP is the International Commission on Non-Ionizing Radiation Protection.
 It is a body of independent scientific experts addressing the important issues of possible adverse effects on human health of exposure to non-ionising radiation.